Inf1n1ty0/PositronWiki/home.md

 To participate in editing this wiki or to make comments, you must join [The Positron Discord](https://discord.com/invite/7XcvCBPH), then sign in here with Discord.

-# Finished you build?
+# Finished your build?
 Here's what's next!
 1. Once you've finished your build (including the [z_endstop](https://wiki.positron3d.com/en/Printers/Positron/Mods/Z-Endstop)), update your Pi with the [latest image](https://wiki.positron3d.com/en/Printers/Positron/Software/PiImaging) (This will ensure you have the latest updates)
 2. Run [PID Tuning](https://www.obico.io/blog/klipper-pid-tuning/) on your Hotend and Bed
 3. Hot Tighten your Nozzle